 The Mosaic Law, also called the Old Covenant, was replaced by Jesus Christ with the New Covenant.
 The Mosaic Law includes all of the rules about the sacrifices, priests, temple, tabernacle, food, capital punishment, and how to handle disease.
 Then after Jesus died, God replaced the Old Covenant with a new one called the New Covenant.
-He eliminated all of the old rules.
-In Hebrews 8, God says that the Old Covenant or Mosaic Law was going to be replaced.
-The Old Covenant was going away or growing old and it was ready to vanish.
+He eliminated many of the old commandments.
+In Hebrews 8, God says that the Old Covenant or Mosaic Law was going to be replaced by the New Covenant.

 . . . there are priests who offer the gifts according to the law; who serve the copy and shadow of the heavenly things, as Moses was divinely instructed when he was about to make the tabernacle.
 For He said, “See that you make all things according to the pattern shown you on the mountain.”
 But now [Jesus] has obtained a more excellent ministry, inasmuch as He is also Mediator of a better covenant, which was established on better promises.
 For if that first covenant had been faultless, then no place would have been sought for a second.
 Because finding fault with them, He says: “Behold, the days are coming, says the LORD, when I will make a new covenant with the house of Israel and with the house of Judah – not according to the covenant that I made with their fathers in the day when I took them by the hand to lead them out of the land of Egypt; because they did not continue in My covenant . . .” says the LORD.
 “For this is the covenant that I will make with the house of Israel after those days,” says the LORD: I will put My laws in their mind and write them on their hearts; and I will be their God, and they shall be My people . . .
 In that He says, “A new covenant,” He has made the first obsolete.
 Now what is becoming obsolete and growing old is ready to vanish away.
 (NKJV) Hebrews 8:4-13

-The Old Covenant was all of the rules and ordinances of sacrifice, priests, and many other things.
+The Old Covenant included all of the rules and ordinances of sacrifices, priests, and many other things.

 Then indeed, even the first covenant had ordinances of divine service and the earthly sanctuary.
 (NKJV) Hebrews 9:1

-But after Jesus’ death and return to life, a new covenant replaced the old one and those old laws disappeared such as the ceremonial and dietary Mosaic laws, including the command to observe the Sabbath.
+But after Jesus’ death and return to life, a new covenant replaced the old covenant and some of these old laws disappeared such as the ceremonial and dietary Mosaic laws, including the command to observe the Sabbath.
 Hebrews 10:8-12 refers to the disappearance of the Mosaic ceremonial laws.

 Previously saying, “Sacrifice and offering, burnt offerings, and offerings for sin You did not desire, nor had pleasure in them” (which are offered according to the law) . . .
 He takes away the first that He may establish the second . . . we have been sanctified through the offering of the body of Jesus Christ once for all.
 And every priest stands ministering daily and offering repeatedly the same sacrifices, which can never take away sins.
 But this Man, after He had offered one sacrifice for sins forever, sat down at the right hand of God . . .
 (NKJV) Hebrews 10:8-12